 In medieval painting, the figures looked sloppy and were portrayed in ambiguous spaces.
-With the Renaissance painting, places have become realistic or real places.
+With Renaissance painting, places have become realistic or real places.
 Nature studies and anatomy are involved, so landscapes begin to come into the picture.

 The Renaissance Concept of Topic

-Before the Renaissance, in medieval art, which was under the rule of the church, the painting was used as a tool for promoting religion.
+Before the Renaissance, in medieval art, which was under the rule of the church, painting was used as a tool for promoting religion.